-- Create one non-wearable sewn item.

-- Include the Sewing Skills and Techniques card that demonstrates at least 2 skills learned.
+- Create one non-wearable sewn item. - Include the Sewing Skills and Techniques card that demonstrates at least 2 skills learned.

-- Turn in Sewing Record Sheet.

-- Create one non-wearable sewn item or set of items. - Include the Sewing Skills and Techniques card that demonstrates at least 2 skills learned, in addition to those learned in the prior grade. - Turn in Sewing Record Sheet.
+- Create one non-wearable sewn item or set of items. - Include the Sewing Skills and Techniques card that demonstrates at least 2 skills learned, in addition to those learned in the prior grade.

-- Create one non-wearable sewn item or set of items. - Include the Sewing Skills and Techniques card that demonstrates at least 3 skills learned, in addition to those learned in prior grades. - Turn in Sewing Record Sheet.
+- Create one non-wearable sewn item or set of items. - Include the Sewing Skills and Techniques card that demonstrates at least 3 skills learned, in addition to those learned in prior grades..

-- Create one non-wearable sewn item or set of items. - Include the Sewing Skills and Techniques card that demonstrates at least 4 skills learned, in addition to those learned in prior grades. - Turn in Sewing Record Sheet.
+- Create one non-wearable sewn item or set of items. - Include the Sewing Skills and Techniques card that demonstrates at least 4 skills learned, in addition to those learned in prior grades.

-- Create one non-wearable sewn item or set of items. - Include the Sewing Skills and Techniques card that demonstrates at least 5 skills learned, in addition to those learned in prior grades. - Turn in Sewing Record Sheet.
+- Create one non-wearable sewn item or set of items. - Include the Sewing Skills and Techniques card that demonstrates at least 5 skills learned, in addition to those learned in prior grades.